Darkpaster/Darkpaster.github.io/src/content/topics/en/society/problem-list.md

 _Example:_ "Follow your dream" advice works for individuals, but if everyone simultaneously quits stable jobs for startups, the economy collapses.
 Individual wisdom becomes collective madness.

 **98. "Deferred Responsibility" Syndrome**
-_Example:_ Fukushima disaster: dozens of organizations participated in NPP creation, but when accident occurred, no one bore personal responsibility—everyone referred to fulfilling their narrow function.
+_Example:_ Fukushima disaster: dozens of organizations participated in NPP creation, but when accident occurred, no one bore personal responsibility — everyone referred to fulfilling their narrow function.

 **99. Expertise Paradox in Interdisciplinary Issues**
 _Example:_ Climate change requires knowledge in physics, chemistry, economics, psychology, and politics simultaneously.
 But physicists don't understand economics, economists don't understand physics.
 Experts on entire complex don't exist.